FrederikTobner/Cellox/README.md

 A string in cellox is a special type of object.
 Strings can contain escape sequences that will be resolved at compile time.
+The characters that a string contains can be accessed and altered by the index.

 ## IDE Integration